amagovpt/ead/README.md

 <div id="en" lang="en"><abbr title="English">EN</abbr></div>

-## Ecosystem of the AccessMonitor's applications
+## PT Observatory - Ecosystem of applications

 ### Source code (you can use the following code in your own applications as long as the source is always mentioned)